shlomif/fortune-mod/README.md

 10. Added valgrind tests - currently skipped due to lib-recode being buggy.

+11. Released fortune-mod-1.99.3 and fortune-mod-1.99.4.

 # What remains to be done.

 1. See if there are any downstream patches to apply.

-2. Release fortune-mod-1.99.2.

-3. Fix more typos (reports/pull-requests are welcome.)
+2. Fix more typos (reports/pull-requests are welcome.)

+3. Release fortune-mod-2.0.0.